28 Unique Things to Do in the West Midlands

 Opening times: 10am–5pm daily

-Located close to the heart of Walsall town centre is the Arboretum: a large, Victorian public park with spacious gardens, streams, a lake, a children’s play area, and more.
+Located close to the heart of Walsall town center is the Arboretum: a large, Victorian public park with spacious gardens, streams, a lake, a children’s play area, and more.

 The park and surrounding housing are covered by the Arboretum conservation area.
 In the early 2010s, the Arboretum underwent a major restoration and redevelopment programme funded largely by the Heritage Lottery Fund.